yashNIST/TimeMonitor/React-Redux-Django Dashboard/README.md

 to run dashboard:

-    manage.py shell  (if you need to test whether django is connecting to your database) manage.py makemigrations Dashboard (once you have your database set up and connecting to django) manage.py migrate (to generate sql code in your database to make your tables based on your models)
+    manage.py shell  (if you need to test whether django is connecting to your database) manage.py makemigrations Dashboard     (once you have your database set up and connecting to django) manage.py migrate Dashboard      (to generate sql code in your database to make your tables based on your models)
     run:  node_modules/.bin/webpack --config webpack.local.config.js to create bundle for webpack to run in django manage.py runserver ( to run the django web server) node server.js  (to run the webpack-connected server to enable hot-reloading)